AeroScripts/leapfusion-hunyuan-image2video/README.md

 # Leapfusion Hunyuan Image-to-Video
 **V2 update!**: [Fal.ai](https://fal.ai/) helped out providing compute to train a better checkpoint!
 We've just finished training and are happy to release the v2/544p model.
 This checkpoint should produce significantly better results when compared to the previous.
 Thanks again to Fal.ai for helping make this possible!

-**Show your support!** You can try HunyuanVideo free with some of our custom spice [here](https://leapfusion.ai/).
+**Show your support!** You can try HunyuanVideo free with some of our custom spice here: [LeapReel](https://leapfusion.ai/reel).
 Supporting LeapFusion enables us to do more open source releases like this in the future!

 Training code can be found [Here](https://github.com/AeroScripts/musubi-tuner-img2video).